 Bipolar disorder is a mental illness characterized by extreme changes in thinking, mood, and behavior.
 Individuals who suffer with this condition also typically experience mania and depressive states—hence, why it used to be called (and is still sometimes referred to as) manic depression or manic-depressive illness.

-This disorder can vary from person to person, whereas some may experience mostly manic phases, while others may experience mostly depressive states—both of which, however, have their own symptoms.
+This disorder can vary from person to person, whereas some may experience mostly manic phases and others, mostly depressive states.
+Both, however, have their own symptoms.

 Symptoms of a depressive episode may include: